Aces High Bulletin Board

 Those Ethernet cards will give you the highest throughputs and least amount of software overhead.

-Yes, you can improve your download performance by using tweakers, but you risk hurting online gaming performance, and by a substantial factor, as well as reducing the stability of your online gaming connection.
+Yes, you may improve your download performance by using tweakers, but you risk hurting online gaming performance, and by a substantial factor, as well as reducing the stability of your online gaming connection.

 Bottomline, we cannot control the Internet.
 It is a dynamic beast with a mind of its own some days, but for the most part it works well.